When you make a purchase through Voltlin, you'll see a "You Shop, We Give" section.

 For people in developing countries, clean water can change everything.
 663 million people in the world live without clean water.
 That’s nearly 1 in 10 people worldwide.
-Not only does walking for water keep children out of school or take up time that parents could be using to earn money, but the water often carries diseases that can make everyone sick.
-Access to clean water means education, income, and health especially for women and kids.
+Not only does walking hours for water keep children out of school or take up time that parents could be using to earn money, but the water often carries diseases that can make everyone sick.
+Access to clean water means education, income, and health, especially for women and kids.

 As an environmental charity, they are dedicated to making it easier to give back to the environment.
 All by planting trees!
 Today, they now work with awesome reforestation partners in North America, South America, Asia, and Africa who help us get trees in the ground to restore forests after fires and floods, create jobs, build communities, and protect habitat for biodiversity.

 We live in a world where every 30 seconds a child dies due to acute malnutrition.
 Action Against Hunger aims to end all life-threatening hunger for good within our lifetimes.
 For nearly 40 years, in over 45 countries, their staff have worked to save lives.
 In 2018 alone, their teams helped more than 20 million people by providing nutrition, food security, clean water, good hygiene, and more.

 The Trevor Project is the leading and only accredited national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people under the age of 25.
 The Trevor Project offers a suite of crisis intervention, suicide prevention programs, and educational programs with resources for youth-serving adults and organizations.
 Their mission is to discover the most effective means to help young LGBTQ people in crisis and end suicide.